Posted by Matt

 The bike course was great as it had very minimal traffic on quality rural roads.
 It had rolling hills, climbing gently from mile 6 to 17 or so and then descending back to T2 for 1000 feet of total elevation gain.
 Despite it being a small race, every turn had course marshals directing you the right way.
 Throughout the course I lept frogged with 6 or 7 other guys, generally catching up or passing them on the uphill and then getting smoked on the downs.
 Turns out, I like uphill - in glad IM Canada will have a couple of those.
 I again had a round number in mind, hoping to beat 20 mph on the bike.
 With fellow triathletes around me to motivate, I beat that with some room to spare, coming in to transition at 20.6 mph.
 And that included a short, but lovely section of dirt road at the very end to get back to transition.
 Side note: I love taking my road bike on dirt roads so I actually enjoyed it (Katie, however, agrees to disagree about the the dirt road being fun).

-Bottom - For the run - Yeah, I couldn't read the course website's text either before the race.
+Top - an excellent elevation profile for a fast bike.
+Bottom - For the run - Yeah, I couldn't read the course website's text either before the race. |

 The Run